Rome

 Orient Express La Minerva

-Orient Express unpacks its trunks on the Piazza della Minerva, between the Pantheon and Bernini.
+Orient Express sets down its trunks on the Piazza della Minerva, between the Pantheon and the Bernin.

-L'Orient Express La Minerva occupies a 17th-century palace on the square that bears Bernini's elephant-backed obelisk.
-We bed down 80 metres from the Pantheon, in 25 rooms where midnight-blue velvet, lacquered panelling and veined marbles recall legendary sleeping cars.
-The 200 m² spa carved into the vaulted cellars offers hammam, sauna and Guerlain treatment cabins.
+L'Orient Express La Minerva occupies a 17th-century palace on the square bearing Bernini's elephant-backed obelisk.
+We bed down 80 metres from the Pantheon, in 25 rooms where midnight-blue velvet, lacquered panelling and veined marbles recall the mythical sleeping cars.
+The 200 m² spa carved into vaulted cellars offers hammam, sauna and treatment cabins by Guerlain.
 The ground-floor gastronomic table works Roman produce, the rooftop opens onto ochre roofs and domes.
-Service is slick, discreet, never obsequious.
-Reckon 1 460 € the night for this address that nails the balance between rail heritage and Roman palace ✨
+Service is polished, discreet, never obsequious.
+Count on 1 460 € the night for this address that strikes the balance between railway heritage and Roman palace ✨

 What makes this hotel unique